DanWahlin/Observable-Store/README.md

         });

         // Can call service/store to get data directly
-        // (won't fire when the store state changes)
+        // It won't fire when the store state changes though in this case
         //this.storeSub = this.customersStore.get().subscribe(custs => this.customers = custs);
     }
     ```

-    You'll of course want to unsubscribe in ngOnDestroy() as well:
+    You'll of course want to unsubscribe in ngOnDestroy():

     ``` typescript
     ngOnDestroy() {